2) What is Death

 Where does the body go and where does the breath of life go at death?

 Death is simply the reversal of the creative process.
 The body returns to the dust from which it came, and the principle of life returns to God, who gave it.
-What remains?
-Nothing conscious.
-The “living soul” ceases to exist until resurrection.
+The person ceases to live as a living soul.
+His thoughts perish, and there is no consciousness until the resurrection.

 Death as a Consequence of Sin